-Fasiglifam treatment in 4- to 39-week repeated-dose toxicology studies in dogs resulted in liver toxicity characterized by the elevation of aspartate aminotransferase, ALT, alkaline phosphatase, and/or bilirubin.
+Fasiglifam treatment in 4- to 39-week repeated-dose toxicology studies in dogs resulted in liver toxicity characterized by the elevation of AST, ALT, ALP, and/or bilirubin.
 Associated histopathological changes were characterized as portal/periportal granulomatous inflammation with crystal formation.
-This toxicity was both dose and duration dependent.
-In the 39-week dog study, the liver toxicity observed at 150 mg/kg per day had either completely resolved or showed signs of recovery following a 13-week recovery period.
+This toxicity was both dose- and duration-dependent.
+In the 39-week dog study, the liver toxicity observed at 150 mg/kg/day had either completely resolved or showed signs of recovery following a 13-week recovery period.
 The observed fasiglifam-related dog liver toxicity was characterized by conducting nonclinical mechanistic studies in vitro and in vivo.
-For comparison, mechanistic studies were also conducted in rats.
-In the repeated-dose toxicology studies in rats, the histopathological changes observed in dogs were not found in rats at doses up to 2000 mg/kg per day.
-For the in vivo mechanistic studies, oral doses of 2 and 200 mg/kg per day were used because 2 mg/kg per day was considered nontoxic (the human equivalent dose is approximately 67 mg/day based on body surface area), whereas doses of ≥150 mg/kg per day (the human equivalent dose for 150 mg/kg per day in dog is 5000 mg/day) resulted in liver toxicity after repeated dosing for ≥13 weeks in dogs.
+For comparison, the mechanistic studies were also conducted in rats.
+In the repeated-dose toxicology studies in rats, the histopathological changes observed in dogs were not found in rats at doses up to 2000 mg/kg/day.
+For the in vivo mechanistic studies, oral doses of 2 and 200 mg/kg/day were used because 2 mg/kg/day was considered non-toxic (human equivalent dose [HED] is approximately 67 mg/day based on body surface area), whereas doses of ≥150 mg/kg/day (HED for 150 mg/kg/day in dog is 5000 mg/day) resulted in liver toxicity after repeated dosing for ≥13 weeks in dogs.
 MALDI TOF MS analysis indicated that the crystalline material in the liver sections of affected dogs contained fasiglifam and fasiglifam-G, indicating that the dog liver toxicity could be characterized in terms of pharmacokinetics and physicochemistry of fasiglifam and its related compounds.

-No dog-specific metabolites were found in the plasma, liver, or bile; furthermore, no evidence of covalent binding of fasiglifam-G (an acyl glucuronide) to the plasma or liver proteins was noted in the dogs.
-Moreover, no significant accumulation of total radioactivity, fasiglifam, and/or fasiglifam-G was noted in the dog plasma or liver following 14 days of repeated oral dosing of [14C]fasiglifam at 200 mg/kg per day.
-Although the concentrations of fasiglifam in the rat liver were 2- to 10-fold higher than those in the dog liver at the same dose level (Fig. 2), no histopathological liver injury was observed in any rat toxicology studies, suggesting that fasiglifam is not directly toxic to hepatocytes.
+No dog-specific metabolites were found in the plasma, liver, or bile; further, no evidence of covalent binding of fasiglifam-G (an acyl glucuronide) to the plasma or liver proteins was noted in the dogs.

+Moreover, no significant accumulation of total radioactivity, fasiglifam, and/or fasiglifam-G was noted in the dog plasma or liver following 14 days of repeated oral dosing of [14C]fasiglifam at 200 mg/kg/day.

+Although the concentrations of fasiglifam in the rat liver were 2- to 10-fold higher than those in the dog liver at the same dose level (Figure 2), no histopathological liver injury was observed in any rat toxicology studies, suggesting that fasiglifam is not directly toxic to hepatocytes.

 Transporter studies showed that passive diffusion played a more important role than active transport in the hepatic uptake of fasiglifam in rats and dogs.
-No species difference was noted between rats and dogs in the CL of fasiglifam hepatic uptake and fasiglifam-G hepatobiliary efflux, or potential inhibition of hepatobiliary transporters by fasiglifam and fasiglifam-G. Therefore, the involvement of hepatic transporters could not solely account for the differences in the liver findings in the rat and dog toxicity studies.
+No species difference was noted between rats and dogs in the clearance of fasiglifam hepatic uptake and fasiglifam-G hepatobiliary efflux, or potential inhibition of hepatobiliary transporters by fasiglifam and fasiglifam-G. Therefore, the involvement of hepatic transporters could not solely account for the differences in the liver findings in the rat and dog toxicity studies.